-Among the most important documents of any web site testing, desktop testing and mobile application testing are test plan and test strategy.
+Among the most important documents of any web site testing, desktop testing and mobile application testing are the test plan and test strategy.
 Different institutions use different approaches to them and represent them differently.

 Often a test strategy is presented as a part of the test plan; sometimes a test strategy is a separate document.
 One should keep in mind that these documents concentrate on different issues and have different scopes.